 - Ostomy and peristomal assessment

 - Gerontological considerations

-Psychomotor Skills commonly used in nursing practice with adults experiencing surgery
+Psychomotor skills commonly used in nursing practice with adult clients in a surgical context

 - Engaging with clients

 - Preventing complications

 Methods of Instruction